gerhartm/instaoptimize/README.md

 ## Why This Exists

-If you're trying to use Instagram for dating (especially in the gay community), your profile IS your resume.
+If you're trying to use Instagram for dating, your profile IS your resume.
 Two things matter:

-1. **Your ratio** — following 2,000 people when you have 1,500 followers signals low social value.
-Unfollowing brands, dead accounts, and 10K+ accounts you'll never interact with is the fastest fix.
+1. **Your ratio** — following 5,000 people when you have 1,500 followers signals low social value.
+Unfollowing brands, dead accounts, and 10K+ accounts you'll never interact with, ramdom people, meme accounts is the fastest fix.
 2. **Your existing graph is an untapped dating pool** — you already follow people you find interesting.
 Nobody helps you systematically work through that list.

 ## How It Works